Sustainability Reporting Initiative

 |Employee share purchase plan|

-Innergex’s contributions to employee RRSPs in 2020 totaled
+Innergex’s contributions to employee retirement plans in 2021

 Through its executive compensation practices, the Corporation seeks to attract and retain the talented and experienced executives the Corporation needs to achieve its strategic objectives and to motivate and reward executives whose knowledge, skills and performance are critical to the Corporation’s short and long-term success.
 It also seeks to align the interests of the Corporation’s executives and shareholders by motivating executives to increase shareholder value and preserve a stable dividend while building for the future which means integrating Environmental, Social and Governance factors at all levels.

-In 2020, a tranche of 10% of the Annual Incentive was attributed to Corporate Objectives based on Environmental, Social and Governance (ESG) factors as part of the 28% to 30% attributed to development objectives.
+A portion of the Annual Incentive is linked to Corporate Objectives for executives based on Environmental, Social and Governance (ESG) factors as part of the 28% to 30% attributed to development objectives.

-Innergex takes great care to create an environment where people are engaged, feel safe, and remain passionate about carrying out their daily activities.
-Upon recruitment, the onboarding process ensures new employees are ready to make a contribution in their first days at Innergex.
-Support, recognition, training opportunities and career development follow an employee throughout their journey at Innergex.
-Retaining key talent is a long-term strategy that ensures the continuity of our knowledge base and allows us to benefit from the experience and knowledge of our team of experts.
+Innergex takes great care to create an environment where people are engaged, feel safe, and grow their passion for building a better world.
+Following recruitment, our clear and extensive onboarding process ensures new employees are ready to contribute immediately.
+Making new employees feel welcome and part of the team at the onset is imperative Support, recognition, training opportunities and career development follow an employee throughout their journey at Innergex.
+Retaining key talent is a long-term strategy that ensures the continuity of our knowledge base and allows us to benefit from the experience and knowledge of our long-term employees.

 Employee Turnover Rate